pydicom/pydicom/doc/getting_started.rst

 pydicom is easy to install and use, and because it is a pure python package, it should run anywhere python runs.

-One limitation of pydicom: compressed pixel data (e.g. JPEG) cannot be altered in an intelligent way as it can be for uncompressed pixels.
-Files can always be read and saved, but compressed pixel data cannot easily be modified.
+One limitation of pydicom: compressed pixel data (e.g. JPEG) can only be altered in an intelligent way if :doc:`decompressing </image_data_handlers>` them first.
+Once decompressed, they can be altered and written back to a DICOM file the same way as initially uncompressed data.

 License
 =======